DENIS 0255−4700: Properties

-The photospheric temperature of DENIS 0255−4700 is estimated at about 1300 K. Its atmosphere in addition to hydrogen and helium contains water vapor, methane and possibly ammonia.
+The photospheric temperature of DENIS 0255−4700 is estimated at 1300 K. Its atmosphere in addition to hydrogen and helium contains water vapor, methane and possibly ammonia.
 The mass of DENIS 0255−4700 lies in the range from 25 to 65 Jupiter masses corresponding to the age range from 0.3 to 10 billion years.
 The brown dwarf is rotating rapidly with the period of 1.7 hours, and its rotational axis is inclined 40 degrees from the line-of-sight.